tyru/project-guide.vim/README.md

 And project-guide.vim looks up a session file under project directory if `load_session == v:true` (default: `v:true`).<br>
 You can emit the session file to restore window layout, and so on (see `:help session-file`).

-**Recommend:**
-By default Vim 'sessionoptions' value, it *replaces* current all open tabpages after loading a session file.
-If you want to *append* a tabpage of selected project, try `set sessionoptions-=tabpages` in your vimrc.

 If you want to auto-update `Session.vim` file in current project every 30 seconds:

 ```vim